Paul Vance: Premature obituary

 On September 6, 2006, a man named Paul van Valkenburgh of Ormond Beach, Florida, died from complications of lung cancer.
 An obituary published in The News-Times of Danbury, Connecticut repeated Van Valkenburgh's claim that he had written the song "Itsy Bitsy Teeny Weeny Yellow Polka-Dot Bikini" under the pen name of Paul Vance, but that he had sold his rights to the song decades earlier.
 The report was picked up by the Associated Press, which ran a short obituary of Vance based on both the News-Times obituary and information received from Van Valkenburgh's widow.
-The AP obituary was picked up by newspapers and other media outlets worldwide.
+The AP obituary was picked up by newspapers and other media outlets.

 Vance contacted local media after viewing a report of his death on a local television news broadcast.
 He announced that he was still alive and was able to prove his identity to reporters with a stack of royalty checks from ASCAP for his songwriting.
 He told a reporter for The New York Times that his relatives and friends, shocked by the Associated Press report, had called to check on him after the media reports, and that two racehorses he owned had been scratched from races based on the reports.
 Vance also told the Times that he was considering legal action, since licensees outside the United States might be confused by the false report of his death and discontinue making royalty payments.
 He was quoted as saying, "Believe me, if they think you’re dead, they ain’t going to send the money."